 The objectives of the scheme are to keep employers' contributions at as constant a rate as possible.
-The County Council has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the next 24 years.
+The County Council has agreed a strategy with the scheme's actuary to achieve a funding level of 100% over the next 23 years.
 Funding levels are monitored on an annual basis.
-The next triennial valuation is due to be completed on 31 March 2019.
+The next triennial valuation is due to be completed as at 31 March 2019 will be undertaken over 2019/20.